calebntorres/calebntorres.github.io/TDA_image.md

-## A Brief Walkthrough of Persistance Diagram and Image Applicatons to Image Modeling (Under Construction)
+## A Brief Walkthrough of Persistance Diagram and Image Applicatons to Image Data

 **Project description:** The discipline of Topology is broadly concerned with the notions of continuity, "conectedness" and "closeness" of geometric objects and their structure.
-When we seek to understand the global features data, and we observe that the data in question has a geometric semblance, we can apply topological concepts to determine any important features of the data.
+When we seek to understand the global features of data, and we observe that the data in question has a geometric semblance, we can apply topological concepts to determine any important features of the data.
 In this brief walkthrough I will demonstrate how we apply topological methods and concepts to grasp the global features of image data.

 ### 1. Why Image Data?

 Image processing and recognition are important capabilities in machine learning.
-One particular problem involves identifying any distinct global components or features of any given image.
-It might be beneficial for a program to percieve the global features of an image as preliminary step to further processing.
+One particular problem involves identifying any distinct global components or features of a given image.
+It might be beneficial for a program to percieve the global features of an image as a preliminary step to further processing.
 Through topological data analysis (TDA) We hope to define procedures which address this task.
 Take the following image.

 <img src="images/gradient_circle_2.png?raw=true"/>